FalurePoint/LoggiX-GTK3-refrence-code/README.md

 WARNING: This project is a WIP at the moment and although Qrz.com/LoTw integration is a goal the code to do it has not even been started on yet.

-I plan to add Qrz.com myself if anyone wants to start working on it before i get a chance to buy XML on QRZ please feel free to pull request your work!
+I plan to add Qrz.com myself but if anyone wants to start working on it before I get a chance to buy XML on QRZ please feel free to pull request your work!

 If anyone knows how to get LoTw to work I would love you to pull request that to!
 I am willing to add you to the creators list in "about software" for this contribution if you like.